1. Overview

 Our receptive awareness can allow a very rich space into which our Earth's next right steps can emerge.

-We can begin to develop a relationship which helps us to trust her knowing and its life-forward movement.
+We can begin to develop a relationship which helps us to trust her

-There is more synergy and connection when we share this process of offering and holding space for our Earth with others who are doing parallel forms of creative attentional practices.
+We can create more synergy and connection when we share this process of offering and holding space for our Earth with others who are doing parallel forms of creative attentional practices.

 While we may not know what these somethings are that can emerge and unfold, we don't have to - the Earth knows!

-When a receptive welcoming space is offered to any living system, a shared field is created.
-As the Earth is sensing and responsive in its own ways, it is able to be part of a shared field, just as are babies and animals.
+field is created.
+As the Earth is sensing and responsive in its own ways, it is

-As we hold space open for the Earth to unfold, and sense into our Earth, we become part of a larger joined felt-sensing system that links our awareness with the 'Earthmind' and 'Earthbody'.
+As we hold space open for the Earth to unfold, and sense into our Earth, we

 At times, we may even be able to experience a sense of Gaia physically, and articulate what comes from senses in that shared field - speaking a Voice of the Earth.

 One could say that it is an act of faith to offer space to the Earth in faith/trust in its intelligence and capacity to heal.
-(This is also, in a way, what Walsch is saying in his 5 things that he suggests we do for the earth.)
+(This is also, in a way, what Walsch is saying in his 5 things that he suggests we do for the Earth.)

-Hmm, how often have we tried this?
+Ok, and, how often have we tried this?

-3) Proposing a process of trusting in the inherent rightness and healing power of the planet itself
+3) Proposing a process of trusting and supporting the inherent rightness and healing power of the Earth instead of trying to 'fix' it

-There are urgent and desperate pressures suggesting that there is not enough time to check inside, to listen deeply...
+There is much fear and self-protection in the world.
+There are urgent and desperate pressures suggesting that there is not enough time to check inside nor to listen deeply...

-There are pressures to not listen inside.
-Voices cry out, "Don't listen inside - listen to ME!!! (whoever the 'me's are that are calling for our attention.)
-We know better than you - trust us!"
+Voices cry out, "Don't listen inside - listen to me!!!" (the many that are calling for our attention.)

-There are movements toward oversimplification and polarization - pressuring people to decide if "you are either 'for' us or 'against' us".
+There are movements toward oversimplification and polarization - pressuring

 These pressures 'collapse the space', limit choices, and encourage reactive movements based on fear and anger.
-There is much pushing one way and another - pushing for certain directions and actions, painting fearful scenarios.

 It is easy and natural to feel helpless and overwhelmed in response to wanting to help.

-We know that there IS a 'right answer' - or at least 'an answer with rightness.'
-But the good news is that we don't have to know the answers to be able to be of great service!
+The good news is that we don't have to know the answers to be able to be of great service!
 Nor do we have to 'figure them out' for others!

 If we consider some of what we have experienced through our practice of Focusing: